Easy DIY Projects To Makeover A Bathroom On A Budget

 The creamy white solid background and copper colored geometric pattern pair nicely with the copper faucet, and the oil rubbed bronze wall sconce light fixture.

-Inexpensive Bathroom Makeover Ideas
+Inexpensive DIY Bathroom Makeover Ideas

 When planning a bathroom remodel, remember: you don’t need to spend a fortune to update a bathroom!
 Use the project ideas on this list to make a big impact without breaking the bank.